hyperic/mod_bmx/README-BMX.txt

 mod_bmx Monitoring Module for Apache

-Copyright (c) 2007 Codemass, Inc.
-Copyright (c) 2007 Hyperic, Inc.
-All rights reserved.
-See the LICENSE.txt file distributed with this work for additional information regarding copyright ownership.
+See the NOTICE file distributed with this work for information regarding copyright ownership.
+See the LICENSE file distributed with this work for information regarding licensing.
 =====================================================================

 Please see the INSTALL.txt file for installation and configuration